Crassula perforata subsp. kougaensis van Jaarsv. & A.E.van Wyk

 String of Buttons, Necklace Vine

 Crassula perforata subsp. kougaensis is a small shrubby and sprawling succulent, up to 18 inches (45 cm) tall.
 The stem is erect, fleshy, later prostrate and woody.
-Short, broad ovate, opposite, gray-green leaves edged in pink color with small whitish or pink dots on the margin, up to 0.8 inch (2 cm) long and up to 0.5 inch (13 mm) wide.
+Short, broadly ovate, opposite, gray-green leaves edged in pink color with small whitish or pink dots on the margin, up to 0.8 inches (2 cm) long and up to 0.5 inches (13 mm) wide.
 The flowers are very small, star-shaped and white in color.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).